sipsorcery/mediafoundationsamples/README.md

  - MFMP4ToYUVWithMFT - **Working**.
 Reads H264 encoded video frames from an mp4 file and decodes them to a YUV pixel format and dumps them to an output file.

  - MFCaptureRawFramesToFile - **Working**.
 Captures 100 samples from default webcam to file.
-TODO: Video inverted.

  - MFWebCamToFile - **Working**.
 Captures 100 samples from default webcam to an mp4 file.
 TODO: Video inverted.